 Introduction to Bundleport

-Bundleport is a unified travel API platform that connects you to multiple hotel suppliers through a single integration.
+Bundleport is a unified travel API platform that connects you to multiple hotel providers through a single integration.
 Whether you're building an OTA, a travel management company (TMC), or a booking engine, Bundleport provides a consistent, reliable interface to access hotel inventory, content, and booking capabilities.

 What is Bundleport?